AlCurry/testA/README.md

 These describe how to install and run the code on Android and iOS simulators, and then how to migrate them to those devices.

 Sample screenshots in .png file(s).
+Not obvious in the screenshot, but the colors fade from one to another - this is the Animated component and Animated.View references in the code App.js file.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).